 The physical fatigue you get from COVID-19 is generally more than being physically tired.

-If you’ve spent a long time in bed due to COVID-19, you may have lost muscle strength, particularly in your core muscles and legs.
+If you’ve spent a long time in bed when you were sick, you may have muscle loss after COVID-19, particularly in your core muscles and legs.
 Your joints, especially those in your back and shoulders, may be sore if you weren’t moving around much when you were sick – joints work better when they’re moved frequently.

 Depending on how long you were in bed, you may have difficulty sitting, walking or even breathing comfortably at first.
 But it tends to become easier once you’ve regained strength through activity and exercise.